sedostheatre/sedos.co.uk/input/events/improv-for-beginners-8-week-course-with-performance.md

 ---
-title: 'Improv for beginners: course with performance'
+title: "Improv for beginners: course with performance"
 times:
-  - time: '2020-03-13 07:00'
+  - time: 2020-03-13 07:00
 image: /assets/simprov3-360.jpg
-venue: '1 Brewers'' Hall Garden, London EC2V 5DX'
+venue: 1 Brewers' Hall Garden, London EC2V 5DX
-recurrence: 'Fridays, 13 March-1 May 2020'
+recurrence: Fridays, 13 March-1 May 2020
 ticket-prices: Free to Sedos members
 ---
-Ever fancied trying your hand at improvisation, but scared or worried you won't be any good?
+**Ever fancied trying your hand at improvisation, but scared or worried you won't be any good?
 Perhaps you've tried improv before but would love to develop your skills.
-Well, if either scenario describes you, then you're in luck - as you can now sign up to join our new eight-week improv course for beginners running at [1 Brewers' Hall Garden, London EC2V 5DX](https://sedos.l3v5y.co.uk/venues/bhg) from 13 March 2020.
+Well, if either scenario describes you, then you're in luck - as you can now sign up to join our new eight-week improv course for beginners running at [1 Brewers' Hall Garden, London EC2V 5DX](https://sedos.l3v5y.co.uk/venues/bhg) from 13 March 2020.**

 The course is perfect for complete newbies and those with some experience.
 We'll be looking at the basics of improvisation (eg. listening and agreeing), learning some essential improv games (think *Whose Line is it Anyway?*) and also practising a 'long-form' improv format called The Harold.
 It's a great way to build confidence, develop collaboration skills, and is generally a great tool to take with you whenever you walk on stage.
 (P.S.
 It's really helpful for auditions, too!)